Income statement

 Income statement is of vital importance for the users of the financial statements.
 However, it suffers from the following limitations:

 1. The accounting process is based on various assumptions and estimates.
-Therefore, the net income (or loss) measured by preparing an income statement is not absolutely accurate.
-An example of estimates used in the accounting process is the depreciation which is computed on the basis of estimated useful life of assets such as building, plants and equipment etc.
+Therefore, the net income (or net loss) measured by preparing an income statement is not absolutely accurate.
+An example of estimates used in the accounting process is the depreciation, which is computed on the basis of the estimated useful life of assets such as buildings, plants, equipment, etc.

-2. The use of judgments and estimates in the accounting process enables management to use such figures that would generate desired net income or net loss figure for the period.
+2. The use of judgments and estimates in the accounting process enables management to use such figures that would generate the desired net income (or net loss) figure for the period.

-3. A manipulation in net income is possible by using a particular inventory valuation method such as FIFO method, LIFO method and average costing method.
+3. A manipulation in net income is possible by using a particular inventory valuation method such as the FIFO, LIFO, or average costing method.
 The company’s management team may use such an inventory valuation method that generates the desired result for it.

-4. While preparing income statement, we take into account only those activities whose value can be objectively measured.
-For example, a sound customers relation policy can develop a good customer base that can certainly be beneficial for a profitable business operation but its value cannot be objectively measured unless evidenced by an actual business transaction.
-Income statement don’t reflect the impact of such activities and efforts because they are not taken into account and ignored altogether for accounting purposes.
+4. While preparing the income statement, we take into account only those activities whose value can be objectively measured.
+For example, a sound customer relations policy can develop a good customer base that can certainly be beneficial for profitable business operations, but its value cannot be objectively measured unless evidenced by an actual business transaction.
+The income statement doesn’t reflect the impact of such activities and efforts because they are not taken into account for accounting purposes.

 Help us grow by sharing our content